-The IASB issued a new standard, IFRS 17, Insurance Contracts which replaces IFRS 4, Insurance Contracts.
-The new standard establishes principles for the recognition, presentation and disclosure of insurance contracts within the scope of the standard, to ensure that an entity provides relevant information that faithfully represents those insurance contracts.
-This standard becomes effective for annual reporting periods beginning on or after January 1, 2021.
+The IASB issued a new standard, IFRS 17, Insurance Contracts which replaces IFRS 4, Insurance Contracts, The new standard establishes principles for the recognition, presentation and disclosure of insurance contracts within the scope of the standard, to ensure that an entity provides relevant information that faithfully represents those insurance contracts.
+This standard becomes effective to an entity's first annual IFRS for a period beginning on or after January 1, 2023.
 The Corporation has assessed there will be no impact from the new standard on its financial statements.